Overview

 Late Fees were incorrectly applied

-To fix this, you'll need to go through each payment and reallocate the payment to the correct charges.
-You may also need to delete late fees that have charged when they shouldn't have to reduce the balance.
-You can use this same article to brush up on reallocating payments: Reallocate Lease Payments to Different Charges.
+To fix this, go through each payment and reallocate it to the correct charges — see Reallocate Lease Payments to Different Charges for instructions.
+You may also need to delete any late fees that were charged incorrectly to reduce the balance.

 Disclaimer